atscan/plcbundle/docs/specification.md

 *   **Content Hash:** The SHA-256 hash of the *uncompressed* content of a single bundle.
 This hash uniquely identifies the bundle's data.
 *   **Chain Hash:** A cumulative SHA-256 hash that links a bundle to its predecessor, ensuring the integrity and order of the entire chain.
 *   **Compressed Hash:** The SHA-256 hash of the *compressed* `.jsonl.zst` bundle file.
 This is used to verify file integrity during downloads.
+*   **Origin:** The base URL of the PLC directory from which the operations were sourced (e.g., `https://plc.directory`).

 ---

 ## 3. Operation Order and Reproducibility

 To guarantee that bundles are byte-for-byte reproducible, the order of operations must be deterministic.
-The PLC directory's `⁠/export` endpoint streams operations in a pre-sorted, chronological order.
+The PLC directory's `/export` endpoint streams operations in a pre-sorted, chronological order.
 A compliant implementation must preserve this exact order.

 ---